memgraph/docs/docs/reference-guide/replication.md

 - **SYNC** - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
-In case of timeout, it will return an error to the user indicating that he should check the status of the REPLICAS as there might be a network/hardware issue.
+In the case of a timeout, it will return an error to the user indicating that he should check the MAIN instance will return an error to the user proposing a check of  REPLICAs' statuses as there might be network or hardware issues. status of the REPLICAS as there might be a network/hardware issue.

 - **ASYNC** - The MAIN instance will commit a transaction without receiving